 Julide: "In Belgium, industrial companies pay a lot of attention to the language knowledge of their employees.
 Because of the shortage of Belgian engineers on the job market, it is difficult for these companies to find bilingual professionals with the required skills.
 The challenge for hiring managers is therefore to keep the door open to international candidates with this type of expertise and a good command of English.”

-According to LinkedIn Talent Insights, most Plant Managers work in the construction sector.
+LinkedIn Talent Insights reveals that most Plant Managers work in the construction sector.
 "We also see a very high demand in the food sector, industrial automation and the medical sector," says Julide.
 Flanders is particularly in demand for this type of profile: 60% of the jobs are in Flanders, compared to 14% in Walloon Brabant and 3% in Brussels.
 "This is explained by the strong presence of production companies in Flanders.”

 According to LinkedIn Talent Insights, only 10% of Plant Managers worldwide are women.
 However, Belgium is above the global average, with 15% female Plant Managers.
 For Julide, this is still a very low figure: We all know that the sector is predominantly male, but there is no difference between 'female' and 'male' tasks.
 On the contrary, thanks to their empathy and attention to detail, women are particularly good at this type of work.
 Organisations willing to increase the diversity of their leadership are therefore on the right track.
 Because there are more steps up the ladder for a woman engineer than for a man, those who reach the top are all the more involved in their work.

 With over 20 years of experience under her belt advising and liaising between candidates and clients, interim management recruitment specialist Marguerite Taillieu has come to learn a few tricks which have helped her become successful in business.
 From learning to delegate to following her female inRead More